Draw New Features

 There is an option in Layer Settings that dictates what types of geometry are allowed on each layer.
-Therefore, not all of these button may be displayed here depending on which layer you have selected to draw on.
+Therefore, some of the buttons described below may not appear on your draw toolbar depending on which layer you have selected to draw on.

 The list of layers shown on the Draw New Features toolbar only lists those layers that you have permission to edit.
 Layer editing permissions are setup on the layer Settings screen and can only by set by a map manager.
 To create a new layer to draw on go to Layers and then click Add.
 It is a common problem that people will start drawing things without paying any attention to what layer they have selected.
 Don't be one of those people.

 First select the layer you want to draw on.
 Then click the button.
 Next click on the map where your new point feature is to be located.
 A blank feature form will appear for you to fill in.
 Enter as much or as little information as you want to record at this time and then click the "Add" button to finish.